F25-420-5W6-S2/test-1-condolounge-alaakd/CondoLounge/readme.md

 A condo will have: CondoNumber, location/ address.

 To do:
 1. Make the application runnable.
-(2%)
+(2%) done
-2. Add the Identity middleware (2%)
+2. Add the Identity middleware (2%) not too sure
-2. Create the entities for User, Building, Condo (2%)
+2. Create the entities for User, Building, Condo (2%) doen
-3. Create the specific repos for the entities (2%)
+3. Create the specific repos for the entities (2%) done

 4. Seed some data with an Admin user that is part of an initial <br/>
-   Building, Condo and the Default and Admin roles available.
+   Building, Condo and the
+ Default and Admin roles available.
 (3%)

 5. Change the Registration page to add an Building, Condo and Default role to user (3%)
 6. Create a repo method to get all the Users for a Building (3%)
 7. Create a repo method to get all the Condos for a Building (3%)